nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 06 - The Duel.md

 ### Scene 2: The Assessment

 - **Key Event:** Angelica analyzes the physical mismatch and decides to use physics and leverage against Ragnar's brute force.
-  - _Character Defining Moment:_ **Angelica Vance** — She maintains icy calm and treats the fight as an engineering problem.
+  - _Character Defining Moment:_ **Angelica Ward** — She maintains icy calm and treats the fight as an engineering problem.

 ---